emmaC11/Dev-Connect/README.md

 * The Lighthouse tool in Chrome DevTools is used to test a websites performance & accessibility.
 It is an open-source automated tool used to improve the quality of webpages.
 When I tested my website, an audit report was returned indicating that my website has high performance and is accessible.
 ![image](https://github.com/emmaC11/Dev-Connect/assets/83119583/2aa9a132-6c3a-4d07-8a3c-d1959a08ba0a)

+## Event Listener Testing
+* All button clicks trigger an event on the site.
+* Like buttons are disabled & not triggering events when user is not logged in.

 ## Bugs Identified During Development & Testing
 * Site would not run locally as I did not have gitpod server in allowed_hosts.